Eswatini Government

 Former Name Swaziland

-Etymology- history of name "Land of the Swazi" people; the name "Swazi" derives from 19th century King MSWATI II, under whose rule Swazi territory was expanded and unified
+Etymology- history of name the country name derives from 19th century King MSWATI II, under whose rule Swati territory was expanded and unified

 Government Type absolute monarchy